Otelo Saraiva de Carvalho: 1980 presidential campaign

-In 1980, Otelo was a candidate in the Portuguese presidential elections .He was nominated for the presidential race by the far-left political party which he was one of the founders - Força de Unidade Popular (FUP).
+In 1980, Otelo was a candidate in the Portuguese presidential elections.
+He was nominated for the presidential race by the far-left political party which he was one of the founders of, Força de Unidade Popular (FUP).
 He continued to base his campaign upon building socialism in Portugal.
 Once again, Otelo received support and advice from Portuguese musician José Afonso throughout the campaign.
 This time, Otelo did not fare nearly as well as he had done four years beforehand.
 He finished a poor third, with 85,896 votes (1.4%).
 After the election, Otelo confessed that he voted for his rival Eanes in the election, "to avoid the victory of the right-wing candidate Soares Carneiro".